gitsoncpu/Windows-rice/readme.md

 ## ⚔️ Usage ⚔️
 No Glaze/Komorebi workspaces or hotkey window management.
-Purely mouse and auto tiling with help from AltSnap
+Purely mouse and auto tiling with help from AltSnap.
+Hotkeys implementation is hacky and not reliable across every app.

 ## ✨ Essentials ✨